PROJECT Chikuzen Ni

 Scroll down for several BROTH OPTIONS.

 All sorts of root vegetables and tubers are welcome in this dish; choose according to seasonal availability in your region of the world.
 Gobō, bamboo shoots, and lotus roots are commonly added.
-To make the dish colorful, carrots and some green vegetable are always included.
+To make the dish colorful, carrots and some green vegetable are typically included.
 Dark shiitaké mushrooms are often added to deepen flavor and provide a dark color contrast.

-The flavor profile of this dish is a simple dashi broth base with a sweet-and-salty soy taste.
+The flavor profile of this dish is a simple dashi broth with a sweet-and-salty soy taste.
 Strong or spicy flavorings such as mustard, miso, sanshō, yuzu koshō or shichimi tōgarashi are not used.

 Curious about how lotus root is grown?
 Take a look the Chikuzen Ni Kitchen Culture blog post and my February 2022 newsletter.